nefff1/moth_trends_Reser_CH/README.md

 Steiner, A., Ratzel, U., Top-Jensen, M., & Fibiger, M. (Eds.).
 (2014). *Die Nachtfalter Deutschlands: Ein Feldführer*.
 BugBook Publishing.

 Ziegler, H. (2005–2024). *Butterflies & Moths of Palaearctic Regions*. <https://euroleps.ch>

+***License***

+*The research data in the folder 'Data' is licensed under [CC BY 4.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0-standalone.html), the code in the folders 'R_Code' and 'Stan_Code' is licensed under [GPL v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0-standalone.html).*

+*'brms': Bayesian Regression Models using "Stan".
+R package version 2.17.0 Copyright (C) 2022 Bürkner, P.-C., Gabry, J., Weber, S., Johnson, A., Modrák, M., Badr, H.S., et al. Stan model code was created with the function 'make_stancode' and adapted to the specific needs of the present analyses.*

+*This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License v2 as published by the Free Software Foundation.*

+*This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.*

+*You should have received a copy of the GNU General Public License along with this program; if not, see \<<https://www.gnu.org/licenses/>\>.*